nimaafshar/metadamagenet/README.md

 The classification score consists of a weighted sum of 2 scores: the localization score and the damage classification score.
 Classification models a label of zero to four for each pixel, indicating no-building, no damage, minor damage, major damage, and destroyed, respectively.
-Since one to four label values show that this pixel belongs to a building, we calculate the localization score after converting all values above zero to one.
+Since one to four label values show that a specific pixel belongs to a building, we calculate the localization score after converting all values above zero to one.
 This score determines how good the model is at segmenting buildings.
-We defined the damage classification score as the harmonic mean of the globally computed f1-score for each class from one to four.
+We define the damage classification score as the harmonic mean of the globally computed f1-score for each class from one to four.
 We calculate the f1-score of each class separately, then use their harmonic mean to give each damage level equal importance.
 Here we prefer the harmonic mean to the arithmetic mean because different classes do not have equal support.
 We compute the damage classification score only on the pixels that have one